DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 - Enter and exit the module's SETUP.

 While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone), exactly like a "piano" (clear and dark buttons).
-Every pressed button registers the related note (semitone), in the current displayed octave, then advances the sequencer by **one step forward** (or return to the first possible step in the same track and pattern). **Step-recording by using these momentary buttons don't alter the existing velocities.**
+Every pressed button registers the related note (semitone), or voltage-equivalent, using the current displayed octave, then advances the sequencer by **one step forward** (or return to the first possible step in the same track and pattern). **Step-recording over melodic tracks by using these momentary buttons don't alter the existing velocities.**

-During step-recording session, you'll can select another melodic track on the same pattern, also you'll can select different pattern by turning the **PATTRN.** potentiometer (or by voltage applied on **PATTRN.** input jack).
+During step-recording session, you'll can select another melodic or modulation (CV OUT) track on the same pattern, also you'll can select different pattern by turning the **PATTRN.** potentiometer (or by voltage applied on **PATTRN.** input jack).

-:warning: Step-recording is immediately disengaged as soon as you'll select a modulation track or Turing Machine track, or in case you'll start the sequencer's transport by trigger/gate applied on the **RUN** input jack!
+:warning: Step-recording is immediately disengaged as soon as you'll select any Turing Machine track, also disengaged when you start the sequencer's transport by trigger/gate applied on the **RUN** input jack!

 To finish (disengage) an active step-recording session, simply press the **EXIT** button (it's the same button used to enter/exit the module's SETUP).
 Please notice during step-recording session, the "gear" icon on module's plate (alongside the button) is replaced by an "exit" icon!